LongOnly/LongOnly/README.md

 I have coded in **Python**, **C++**, **C#**, **MATLAB**, **R** and **VBA** *(mostly Python the last 3 years)*.

-Currently based in Portugal, you can usually find me building solutions that:
+You can usually find me building solutions that:
 * Retrieve and store large amounts of data
 * Find patterns and anomalous behaviours
 * Optimize and/or automate complex processes